kattkieru/sdcc/README.md

 Remaining issues:
 * At least on macOS, the build fails midway through complaining about missing one of a few boost headers.
 If you run make a second time, it'll go through.
 No idea why this happens.
 * Do all this again for Windows, somehow.
 (It'd be nice to use VC2015 but I'm leaning towards one of the unix toolchains.)
+* Test / get working on Linux.
+This probably _will not happen_.
 ~ k